Tensegritics/ClojureDart/doc/BOOK.md

 ### Managing state: the `:watch` directive

+The `:watch` directive causes widgets below it to rebuild when watched objects change.

 The `:watch` directive works a lot like `:let`: it takes a binding vector.
 But there’s one key difference — it doesn’t bind the left-hand symbol to the value you give it.
 Instead, it binds it to whatever value comes *out of* the right-hand expression.